lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 ```
 5'- AGCGCT -3'
-3'- TCGCGT -5'
+3'- TCGCGA -5'
 ```

 ### Loop Free Energies

-Forming a hairpins, bulges, external, internal or multibranched loops costs both entropy (since we constrain the strand backbone) and enthalpy (since the backbone has to be bent or twisted to some extent).
+Forming hairpins, bulges, external, internal or multibranched loops costs both entropy (since we constrain the strand backbone) and enthalpy (since the backbone has to be bent or twisted to some extent).
 These free-energy penalties are, in general, sequence-dependent, but the number of possible combinations grows exponentially with the loop size.
 Therefore, the free-energy cost of these motifs is usually approximated to depend only on the loop size (with some exceptions such as hairpins with loops of length three and four, see *e.g.* [](doi:10.1146/annurev.biophys.32.110601.141800)).

 (sec:mismatches)=
 ### Penalties for Mismatches and Terminal Mismatches